Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/android.md

 ## More help

-If you have any problems or issues over our SDK, feel free to [create a github issue](https://github.com/amplitude/Amplitude-Android/issues/new) or submit a request on [Amplitude Help](https://help.amplitude.com/hc/en-us/requests/new).
+If you have any problems or issues over our SDK, feel free to [create a GitHub issue](https://github.com/amplitude/Amplitude-Android/issues/new) or submit a request on [Amplitude Help](https://help.amplitude.com/hc/en-us/requests/new).

 --8<-- "includes/abbreviations.md"